lorenzozanotti/DataViz-Project/README.md

 # Data Visualization Project: The Pressure Game
-### Beyond EXpected Goals: the hidden side of Serie A
+### Beyond Expected Goals: the hidden side of Serie A

 ---